AAskento

 Pour a kettle of boiling water slowly down the kitchen drain, followed by a cup of baking soda and then a cup of white vinegar.
 The fizzing reaction helps dislodge organic buildup where fruit flies breed.
 Follow with another kettle of hot water.

 Do this once a day until the infestation is gone.
+For persistent drain infestations, bio-enzyme drain treatments digest the organic buildup that standard cleaning misses.

 Step 3: Set a Trap